The secret to Parenting happiness?

 He believes that if we begin to choose to pay mindful attention to moments of contentment or happiness that we can physically alter the structure of our brains.
 That we can, on a fundamental level rewire our brains to enjoy and appreciate life more.

 This notion struck a chord with me, lingering long after I read the last page.
 I am well aware of my personal tendency to ruminate on negative events, all the while steadily minimising the many positive aspects of my life.
+Using Hanson's structure to guide my daily gratitude and mindful practices has quite simply changed my life in an undramatic but significant fashion.

 It was remembering this that made me lie a little longer in bed that morning, banishing thoughts of the household tasks that awaited me, I chose instead to pay attention.